Time: Wednesday, January 31, 2018 6:00 PM - 9:00 PM

 Join the SL Multicultural Center as we celebrate United Black World Month, also known as Black History Month.

-In addition, the opening celebration will feature Ohio State University’s beloved Caroline Bennett and other Columbus artists.
+In addition, the opening celebration will feature Ohio State University’s own Caroline Bennett as well as Columbus Ohio natives Speak Williams and Tyiesha Radford Shorts.

 You won't want to miss this incredible evening!